Ecruz950/Dev-Training-for-AI-Website/newsite/TECHNICAL_OVERVIEW.md

   - Progress tracking per module
   - Completion status monitoring
   - Visual progress indicators
+- **Current Modules**
+  1. **Introduction to LLMs and Responsible Use**
+     - Video content on AI misconceptions and usage
+     - Interactive quiz with detailed feedback
+     - Progress tracking for video and quiz completion
+  2. **Developer Tips for using AI**
+     - Video content on development best practices
+     - Interactive quiz with detailed feedback
+     - Progress tracking for video and quiz completion
 - **Content Types**
   - Video content (MP4)
   - Interactive quizzes